 When purchasing meat in the grocery store, be sure to visit the meat department last.
 This will minimize the amount of time that the meat is unrefrigerated between purchasing and arriving home.
-Bacteria grow and multiply rapidly at temperatures between 40 and 140 degrees Fahrenheit (the temperature "danger zone"), so the amount of time spent between these temperatures should be minimized.
+Bacteria grow and multiply rapidly at temperatures between 40 and 140 F (the temperature "danger zone"), so the amount of time spent between these temperatures should be minimized.

 Keep meat and poultry separate from other items in your grocery cart.
 Packaging is not always tightly sealed and bacteria-filled juices may leak during transport.
-Preventing meat and poultry packaging from touching other items in your grocery cart, especially fresh produce, reduces cross contamination and the likelihood of food-borne illness.
+Preventing meat and poultry packaging from touching other items in your grocery cart, especially fresh produce, reduces cross-contamination and the likelihood of food-borne illness.

 Refrigerate meat and poultry immediately upon arriving home.
 Once again, minimizing the amount of time that food spends in the temperature danger zone greatly reduces the risk of bacterial proliferation.

 Meat and poultry should always be thawed at refrigerated temperatures (40 degrees or lower) and never at room temperature.
 Thawing in the refrigerator may take longer, but it ensures that all parts of the food remain out of the temperature danger zone during thawing.
-Thawing meat and poultry at room temperature may allow the surface (where most of the bacteria resides) to warm up quickly while the inside remains frozen or at safe temperatures.
+Thawing meat and poultry at room temperature may allow the surface (where most of the bacteria reside) to warm up quickly while the inside remains frozen or at safe temperatures.
 Bacteria can then multiply rapidly on the surface as the meat thaws and cause infection.